okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa/main/index.md

 **What you need**

 * An Okta Developer Edition organization.
 Don't have one?
-[Create one for free](https://developer.okta.com/signup).
+[Create one for free](https://developer.okta.com/signup)
-* Basic knowledge of building JavaScript applications.
+* Basic knowledge of building JavaScript applications
-* A project or application that you want to add authentication to.
+* A project or application that you want to add authentication to

 **Sample code**